weyoss/redis-smq-common/README.md

 ## RedisSMQ Common Library

-This library contains shared components that are used by [RedisSMQ](https://github.com/weyoss/redis-smq) and other applications/extensions of the message queue.
+[RedisSMQ](https://github.com/weyoss/redis-smq) shared components that may be used by integrated applications and extensions.

 ## License